CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/10-implementing-role-based-access-control.md

 <br>

 ### app.py
-We update the `Languages` controller to take an `MSXSecurity` object, but we have not created it yet.
-The update to `app.py` below configures that instance and passes it to the controller.
+We updated the `Languages` controller to take an `MSXSecurity` object, but we have not created it yet.
+The changes to `app.py` below configure that instance and pass it to the controller.

 ```python
 import logging